Chemistry only

 so more heat would be produced.

-- Step2 - the phosphate rock would have to be tested to ensure it
+- Step 2 - the phosphate rock would have to be tested and quality assured to be certain it

 contains the correct minerals in the correct

 proportions.
-It may need further treatment.
+It may need further treatment before it can be used.
 The phosphate rock

-locations around the world and so will have different compositions.
+locations around the world and so will likely have different compositions.
 The

 phosphate rocks will be blended and mixed

-to ensure that it contains the required minerals needed to produce a quality product.
+to ensure that it contains the required minerals needed to produce a quality product with the correct amounts of all essential minerals and nutrients.

 to produce small grains which will react completely with

 would be mixed and allowed to react.
-The products would be removed,
+The products would then be removed

-and dried.
-Finally they would be turned into granules by heating with steam.
+and any waste products would have to be separated out and removed.
+The final solid fertiliser would be dried.
+Finally the solid fertiliser would be turned into granules by heating with steam.

-These chemical plants operate on a continual basis and operate 24 hours a day every day unlike the lab
+These chemical plants producing the fertiliser will operate on a continual basis, 24 hours a day every day unlike the lab

 process which is a small scale batch (one-off) process.